RebeccaSue/cc3k/README.md

 ## 4. Command Interpreter
 Initially, the game will demand the player enter one of the specified races or quit.
 Entering ‘q’ or EOF (e.g. Ctrl-D) at the race prompt will cause the program to terminate.
 Supplying a valid race selection (below) will start that game using that race.
 Other values will be ignored.
-Play will continue in the specified way until the player restarts, reaches the end of floor 5, the PC dies, or the player quits.
+Play will continue in the specified way until the player restarts, reaches the end of floor 5, the player character dies, or the player quits.
 If the player reaches the end of the game or their character is slain, the game should give them the option of playing again or quitting.

 The following commands can be supplied to your command interpreter:
 * **no,so,ea,we,ne,nw,se,sw**: moves the player character one block in the appropriate cardinal direction.